luigiselmi/algorithms/README.md

 on Coursera.
 The online lessons are based on the book Algorithms, 4th Edition, by the same authors.
 Additional material is also available from the [book's website](https://algs4.cs.princeton.edu/home/).
 This repository contains also my submissions to the programming assignments.
 This is a work in progress, see the assessments to know whether the code passes all the tests for correctness, memory, timing and other metrics.
 Maven is used to compile and execute the code.
+The Java files that have been developed as solutions to the assignments are encrypted in order to comply with the Coursera Honor’s Code.
+Please contact me in case you want to discuss about the assignments.

 ## Compile and execute
 You can compile and execute the code using Java or Maven.